rootstrap/poc-action-mailbox/README.md

 [doc](https://guides.rubyonrails.org/action_mailbox_basics.html#working-with-action-mailbox-in-development)

 **NOTE**
-To use this feature, you application must not be api only.
+To use this feature, you application must not be API only.
 You can set `config.api_only = false` into config/application.rb file

 To use Action Mailbox you must run the following commands: